Johari–Goldstein relaxation: Evidence for the universality and importance of the J. G. β-relaxation

 Johari determined the temperature dependence of the α-relaxation and β-relaxation as a function of frequency by measuring the dielectric loss ε″ as a function of frequency at multiple temperatures.
 They observed two peaks in the system with the lower frequency peak attributed to the structural α-relaxation and the higher frequency peak related to the fast (high frequency short time) β-relaxation.
 The peak in the high frequency ε″ response of the β-relaxation has also been shown to broaden and shift to lower frequencies.
 Furthermore, the α-relaxation peak changes more rapidly on cooling than the rate of JG β-relaxation, where the α-relaxation times diverge following the VFT law as glass transition temperature (Tg) is approached which is much faster than the Arrhenius temperature dependence observed for the peak in the β-relaxation curve over the same temperature ranges.

 Relation to other relaxation mechanism

 The J.G. β-relaxation was developed based on the theoretical predictions of Martin Goldstein in his seminal 1969 paper discussing the potential energy landscape picture and activated energy barrier hopping for viscous liquids.
 These developments have often focused on understanding secondary relaxations below Tg that are present in small molecule and metallic glasses.
-Polymer glasses also show multiple relaxation mechanisms at temperatures below Tg, with β, γ, δ and delta relaxations having been measured well below Tg into the glassy state.
+Polymer glasses also show multiple relaxation mechanisms at temperatures below Tg, with β, γ, and δ relaxations having been measured well below Tg into the glassy state.
 However, the exact molecular mechanism for these relaxations is often subject to debate and how they may relate to J. G β-relaxations is not established by the literature.
-A phenomenological model based on an asymmetric two-level system can rationalize how the J.G. β-relaxation changes upon aging just below the glass-transition temperature.